alkacon/opencms-core/webapp/update/readme.txt

 and 'lib/opencms.jar' are replaced with the new version from the archive before you continue.
 Be also sure that after unpacking the tomcat user has write permissions on the whole web application directory.
+Be also aware that the 'web.xml' might be overwritten.

 3. Enable the upgrade wizard